top of page

 If the money inherited is part of someone’s estate, it usually receives a step-up in basis.
 This means there would be no capital gains realized if the property were sold on the date of death.

-However, if the money inherited is in some kind of irrevocable trust, such as a marital trust, then it may not be eligible for a step up in cost basis.
+However, if the money inherited is held in an irrevocable trust, such as a marital trust, it may not be eligible for a step-up in cost basis.
 In this case, there would be capital gains on the inherited property – but not until it is sold.

 What is the difference between estate tax and inheritance tax?

-Different entities are taxed by an estate tax versus an inheritance tax.
-An estate tax is paid by the estate of the deceased.
-An inheritance tax is paid by the heirs of the estate.
+An estate tax is paid by the estate of the deceased person, while an inheritance tax is paid by the heirs of the estate.

 Does Minnesota have an estate tax?